 Choose medium-dark floors with similar undertones if you choose red oak cabinets and want to add visual richness to your kitchen interior.

-For instance, white oak with dark brown knots and graining will match with stone floors with dark brown surface color and white or beige graining.
+For instance, white oak with dark brown knots and graining will match stone floors with dark brown surface color and white or beige graining.
 Vinyl or tile floors with brown undertones are also a perfect match.

-Light-Color Oak Cabinets with Pastel Color Floors
+Light-Color Oak with Pastel Color Floors

 You can bring in light colors with peach, lavender, tangerine, or mint hints.
 Many oak cabinets have mellow tones that remind you of light colors.